 Saturday March 3 and Sunday March 4

-Smudging Ceremony & Medicine Wheel Teachings; Prayers & Blessing The smudging ceremony is a ritual that is a part of First Nations cultures and will be performed by Cheryle Chagnon-Greyeyes with Elders Kelly and Daphne Good Eagle .
+Smudging Ceremony & Medicine Wheel Teachings The smudging ceremony is a ritual that is a part of First Nations cultures and will be performed by Cheryle Chagnon-Greyeyes with Elders Kelly and Daphne Good Eagle .

 Drum Circle Chantal Chagnon, Cheryl Chagnon-Greyeyes and Tristan Wolfgang will share the drum circle tradition with the public.

-Jeremy Gignoux grew up in France, where he learned classical violin and piano.
+Jeremy Gignoux Jeremy Gignoux grew up in France, where he learned classical violin and piano.
 He will make visits at the fort to entertain the public while playing violin along with the indigenous drums.
+It is always an extraordinary experience don't miss it!

 Our Lady of Peace Roman Catholic Mission

-An heritage interpreter will be present to introduce you to the importance of missionaries during the settlement period of Western Canada.
+Heritage Park interpreters will introduce you to the importance of missionaries during the settlement period of Western Canada.